Bikes · Resale guide

 Physical Preparation

-Fix Any Oil Leaks: Even minor oil leaks around the engine or fork seals scare buyers away, as they signal potential expensive repairs.
-Get these fixed beforehand.
-A leak-free engine gives immense peace of mind.
+Fix Any Minor Oil Leaks: Even small oil leaks around the engine or fork seals scare buyers off, as they imply expensive repairs.
+Get these sealed – a small investment that prevents significant negotiation deductions.

-Polish and Wash Thoroughly: First impressions matter most.
-Give your Meteor 350 a thorough wash, polish the paint, and clean the chrome parts.
-Make it sparkle.
-A well-presented bike suggests it’s been cared for.
+Polish and Wash Thoroughly: First impressions are crucial.
+Give your Meteor 350 a thorough wash, polish chrome parts, and detail it properly.
+A sparkling clean bike instantly looks more appealing and well-maintained.

-Remove Aftermarket Exhausts and Personal Stickers: While you might love your aftermarket exhaust, most buyers prefer a stock bike, especially for resale.
-Swap back to the original exhaust if you have it.
-Also, remove any personal stickers or modifications that might not appeal to a broad audience.
+Remove Aftermarket Exhausts and Personal Stickers: While you might love your aftermarket exhaust, many buyers prefer a stock setup for legal and sound reasons.
+Revert to the original exhaust if you still have it.
+Also, remove all personal stickers and modifications for a cleaner, universally appealing look.

 Platform Choice